akilvishnum/attendanceApp/README.md

 # Smart Attendance Tracker

-A Mobile application which allow users (teachers) to mark attendance using **Image recognition**.
+A Mobile application which allow users (teachers) to mark attendance using Image recognition.
 Users can mark attendance in a matter of few steps!

 ## Features of the Application